SixArm/pitch-deck-template/README.md

 ### Problem Slide

-* What is the problem, such as the pain point or chief complaint?
+* What is the problem, such as the pain point or unfulfilled need?

 * What is a relatable example, such as one person's typical story?

-* Tip: Cover the basics of who, what, where, when, how, why.
+* Tip: Focus on the issue by using the person's perspective, not yours.

 * Bonus: Show why the problem is especially relevant right now.